MinhChauNGUYEN/praatfig/README.md

 - **Short audio file(s)**: for practice, use the sound of this demo for a start.
 This is a recording of a Vietnamese tone from the year 1900, courtesy of the [CREM archive](https://archives.crem-cnrs.fr/archives/items/CNRSMH_I_1900_001_004/).
 Later, you can use any excerpt from your own data, of course.
 - A plain text editor such as **Notepad++** for manual cleaning of the figure produced by Praat.
 - A tool for viewing the figure produced by Praat, which is in EPS (Encapsulated PostScript) format: a vector format for high-resolution graphics.
 Free software includes [**Eps viewer**](https://epsviewer.org/).
 (EPS files cannot be displayed in this interface (GitHub), hence the use of `.png` or `.jpg` files for screen display.)
+> An EPS file is a graphics file saved in the Encapsulated PostScript (EPS) file format.
+It may contain 2D vector graphics, bitmap images, and text.

 ## Instructions